Ananth864/Forest-Fire-Detection/README.md

 ### Objective
-To develop a robust deep learning algorithm for the Classification of forest fires on the FLAME dataset:
+To develop a robust deep learning algorithm for the Classification of forest fires on the FLAME dataset

 ### Dataset
 This link provides FLAME (Fire Luminosity Airborne-based Machine learning Evaluation) dataset using drones during a prescribed pile burn in Northern Arizona, USA.